10 Filipino Painters Who Rock the Auction Block

 (SPOT.ph) Pieces of art are like real estate—they do not depreciate in value.
 From Ventura to Luna, the Philippines has always produced great artists, whose works span from hyperrealism to expressionism.
-Philippine art may be a far feat from Chinese and Indian artworks in terms of prices fetched at auction, but it is now being recognized globally for its saleability, generating bigger sales than expected, both locally and internationally.
+Filipino artists and their artworks may be a far feat from Chinese and Indian artworks in terms of prices fetched at auction, but it is now being recognized globally for its saleability, generating bigger sales than expected, both locally and internationally.

-Here are 10 artists whose works have been auctioned at jaw-dropping prices.
+Here are 10 famous paintings in the Philippines that have been auctioned at jaw-dropping prices.

 “Fishermen” by Ang Kiukok